b4ux1t3/go-rest-api/README.md

         steps: 44
     }

-However, if we `PUSH /collatz/1337`, the server would store the result of the algorithm to a database, and the client would receive a pointer to that entry.
+However, if we `POST /collatz/1337`, the server would store the result of the algorithm to a database, and the client would receive a pointer to that entry.

 ## But it doesn't do any of that right now!